-Actions files are divided into sections.
-There are special sections, like the "alias" sections which will be discussed later.
+The actions file is divided into sections.
+There are special sections, like the alias sections which will be discussed later.
 For now let's concentrate on regular sections: They have a heading line (often split up to multiple lines for readability) which consist of a list of actions, separated by whitespace and enclosed in curly braces.
 Below that, there is a list of URL patterns, each on a separate line.

 To determine which actions apply to a request, the URL of the request is compared to all patterns in this file.
 Every time it matches, the list of applicable actions for the URL is incrementally updated, using the heading of the section in which the pattern is located.
 If multiple matches for the same URL set the same action differently, the last match wins.
-If not, the effects are aggregated (e.g. a URL might match both the "+handle-as-image" (configuration.html#HANDLE-AS-IMAGE) and "+block" (configuration.html#BLOCK) actions).